WeikaiTan/Toronto-3D/README.md

 ![Image](Screenshots/Sample_RGB.png)

 Toronto-3D is a large-scale urban outdoor point cloud dataset acquired by an MLS system in Toronto, Canada for semantic segmentation.
 This dataset covers approximately 1 km of road and consists of about 78.3 million points.
 Point clouds has [10 attributes](#attributes) and classified in [8 labelled object classes](#classes).
-There are some [known issues](#issues).
+There is a data preparation [tip](#tip) to handle UTM coordinates to avoid problems.
+There are also some [known issues](#issues).

 Details on the dataset can be found at [CVPRW2020](http://openaccess.thecvf.com/content_CVPRW_2020/html/w11/Tan_Toronto-3D_A_Large-Scale_Mobile_LiDAR_Dataset_for_Semantic_Segmentation_of_CVPRW_2020_paper.html).
 Revisions on the labels will lead to different results from the published paper, and updated results will be updated [here](#results).